Serafino dell'Aquila: Life

 Serafino was born in what was then the Neapolitan town of L'Aquila on 6 January 1466 and died of a fever in Rome.
 His parents were Francesco Ciminelli and Lippa de' Legistis.
 In 1478 he was taken to Naples by his maternal uncle Paolo de' Legistis, secretary to Antonio de Guevara, Count of Potenza, and became a page in his court.
 There he studied music and possibly composition, at first with the visiting Flemish musician Guillaume Garnier and then Josquin des Préz.
 On the death of his father in 1481 he returned to Aquila, where he gained fame for performing the poetry of Petrarch to his own accompaniment on the lute.
-Leaving for Rome in 1484, he entered the service of Cardinal Ascanio Sforza and formed a connection with the literary circle of the Papal Apostolic Secretary Paolo Cortese, where he became friendly with Vincenzo Colli (il Calmeta), his eventual biographer.
+Leaving for Rome in 1484, he entered the service of Cardinal Ascanio Sforza and formed a connection with the literary circle of the Papal Apostolic Secretary Paolo Cortesi, where he became friendly with Vincenzo Colli (il Calmeta), his eventual biographer.

 Having caused offence by castigating the vices of the Papal court in a satirical composition, he left his patron to settle in Naples again.
 There he became a member of the Academy of Pontano, where he associated with Jacopo Sannazaro, Pier Antonio Caracciolo and Benedetto Gareth (il Chariteo), whose eight-lined strambotti he took as model for his own.
 In 1494, however, he had to quit the city at the onset of warfare.
 During the next few years he visited Urbino, Mantua, Milan and other northern Italian cities, performing at their courts.
 In 1500 he returned to Rome, where he was made a Knight of Malta but only survived a few months to enjoy that honour.
 After his death from fever, he was buried in the church of Santa Maria del Popolo.